 How To Prevent/Deal With Eyeshadow Fallout

 Sometimes, you’re going to have to deal with this.
-Certain formulas simply fall off a little bit.
-Even if you take precautions, you’ll still notice fallout with certain brands or eyeshadows.
+Specific formulas fall off a little bit.
+Even if you take precautions, you’ll still notice fallout with specific brands or eyeshadows.
 These tips can help your makeup look flawless, though.

 Do Your Eye Makeup First

-Everywhere we look it says to do your foundation and concealer first.
+Everywhere we look, it says to do your foundation and concealer first.
 Face makeup seems to take top priority.
-This is a disaster if you mess up on your eye makeup, or if your eyeshadow fallout makes your cheeks sparkly.
+This is a disaster if you mess up on your eye makeup or your eyeshadow fallout makes your cheeks sparkly.
 Instead, finish your eyeshadow first.
-Then, simply wipe the fallout away with a makeup wipe.
+Then, wipe the fallout away with a makeup wipe.